msurguy/bootstrap3-LESS-theme/README.md

 # What's this?

-In my latest projects I needed to create a bunch of custom Bootstrap 3 themes (http://bookpag.es and http://weddingpag.es).
+In my latest projects I needed to create a bunch of custom Bootstrap 3 themes (http://bookpag.es for example).
 I love using LESS for quick CSS modifications and using Grunt is not my thing.

 Instead I decided to create a Bootstrap theme starter that uses easy to understand gulp.js (gulpjs.com) that you can modify to fit your liking.
 Gulp allows you to automate all the minification/compilation of assets in a convenient way.